Niki D

 The pleasures and meanings we find in life always come through connection.
 A connection with other people or animals, through being in nature or urban settings.
 It comes through enjoying our embodied experiences and through seeking new insights and experiences as we explore this world of ours.

-That sense of connection has been the passion and motivation in my life and my work as a psychotherapist and counsellor for 30+ years.
+That sense of connection has been the passion and motivation in my life and my work as a psychotherapist and counsellor for 35 years.
 It has allowed me the good fortune of meeting and working therapeutically with hundreds of diverse people in a range of different settings.
-From prisons, domestic violence refuges, alcohol rehabs, homeless services, and in private practice.
-Working with adults, teenagers, and children.
-With people individually, in groups, and in their various relationship constellations.
+From prisons, domestic abuse refuges, alcohol rehabs, homeless services, and in private practice.
+Working with adults, teenagers and children.
+I have worked with people individually, in groups, and in their various relationship constellations.

-My own training as a counsellor and then psychotherapist started with being involved in the co-counselling community at 19 yrs.
-I went on to train as a person-centered counsellor, which provided me with the invaluable grounding of deep respect, compassion, and a relational and ethical stance toward clients.
+My own training as a counsellor and then psychotherapist began in the co-counselling community when I was 19 yrs.
+I went on to train as a person-centred counsellor, which provided me with the invaluable grounding of deep respect, compassion and a relational and ethical stance toward clients.

-After seven years I found this approach, like everything, had its limitations.
+After seven years, I found this approach had its limitations - as everything does.
 The emphasis was individualistic and seemed unprepared to address the harder facts of life, such as death and uncertainty.

 “We know what we know, we do what we do, but do we know what we do does?”